ZupIT/ritchie-docs/content/en/Tutorials/Formulas/How to publish formulas.md

 ![rit publish repo command](/rit-publish-repo.gif)

 {{% alert color="warning" %}}

 As shown on the example above, you can check if the publication has been successful by using the **`rit list repo`** command and see if the published repository appears.

 {{% /alert %}}

 ## Publish manually

-To publish a formula manually, you need to push it on a **Github / Gitlab** repository, following these steps:
+To publish a formula manually, you need to push it on a **Github/Gitlab** repository, following these steps:

 1. Have an exclusive repository for formulas on Github / Gitlab.

    _It can be created from the a local repository, or based on a cloned repository._

-2. Add your formulas to the repository  _Using the**`rit create formula`** command, or **copy / paste** folders_
+2. Add your formulas to the repository  _Using the **`rit create formula`** command, or **copy / paste** folders_
-3. Commit and push the new code to the Github / Gitlab repository.
+3. Commit and push the new code to the Github/Gitlab repository.
 4. Generate a new release of the formulas repository.

 ## Next steps